ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 of the HSM.
 Other terms used for a user key are "application key", "client key" or "operational key".
 The access and operations on a user key is controlled by the HSM.

-## Claims and measurements in PKIX Evidence
+## Claims and measurements in generated Evidence

 The RATS Architecture {{RFC9334}} states that Evidence is made up of claims and that a claim is "a piece of asserted information, often in the form of a name/value pair".
 The RATS Architecture also mentions